 The Committee finds that by failing to ensure that private nuisance proceedings within the scope of article 9, paragraph 3, of the Convention and for which there is no fully adequate alternative procedure are not prohibitively expensive, the Party concerned fails to comply with article 9, paragraph 4, of the Convention (para.
 122).

-with respect to private nuisance proceedings within the scope of article 9, paragraph 3 of the Convention and for which there is no fully adequate alternative procedure, the Party concerned has failed to sufficiently consider the establishment of appropriate assistance mechanisms to remove or reduce financial barriers to access to justice as required by article 9, paragraph 5, of the Convention (para.
-123).

 B. Recommendations

-The Committee, pursuant to paragraph 36 (b) of the annex to decision I/7 of the Meeting of the Parties to the Convention, [and noting the agreement of the Party concerned that the Committee take the measures requested in paragraph 37 (b) of the annex to decision I/7,] recommends that the Party concerned:

-(a) review its system for allocating costs in private nuisance proceedings within the scope of article 9, paragraph 3, of the Convention and undertake practical and legislative measures to overcome the problems identified in paragraphs XX above to ensure that such procedures, at least where there is no fully adequate alternative procedure, are not prohibitively expensive;
+126. The Committee, pursuant to paragraph 35 of the annex to decision I/7 of the Meeting of the Parties to the Convention, [and noting the agreement of the Party concerned that the Committee take the measures requested in paragraph 37 (b) of the annex to decision I/7,] recommends that the Party concerned review its system for allocating costs in private nuisance proceedings within the scope of article 9, paragraph 3, of the Convention and undertake practical and legislative measures to overcome the problems identified in paragraphs 117 – 122 above to ensure that such procedures, where there is no fully adequate alternative procedure, are not prohibitively expensive.

-(b) further consider the establishment of appropriate assistance mechanisms to remove or reduce financial barriers to access to justice with respect to private nuisance proceedings within the scope of article 9, paragraph 3 of the Convention for which there is no fully adequate alternative procedure.